 Client Alleges Misdiagnosis and Inappropriate Treatment

-• Legal defence costs for a clinical negligence claim can reach $50,000 - $150,000+ even before any settlement
+• Legal defence costs for a clinical negligence claim can reach $60,000 to $180,000 before any settlement is reached

 Breach of Client Confidentiality

-• Cyber liability and professional indemnity cover the costs of responding to the breach, including notification, legal advice, and any compensation
+• Cyber liability and professional indemnity cover the costs of responding to the breach, including notification, legal advice and any compensation

 Failure to Adequately Assess Suicide Risk

-• Statutory liability may assist with costs if regulatory proceedings are initiated under the Health Practitioners Competence Assurance Act 2003
+• Statutory liability may assist with costs if regulatory proceedings are initiated

-• If the complaint is referred to the Health Practitioners Disciplinary Tribunal, costs can escalate to $80,000 - $200,000+
+• If the matter is referred to a health practitioner tribunal, costs can escalate to $100,000 to $250,000 or more

 • Even if the complaint is not upheld, the process is time-consuming and stressful, and legal costs can be substantial